Gus J. Solomon United States Courthouse

 Historic building in Portland, Oregon, U.S.

-The Gus J. Solomon United States Courthouse is a federal courthouse located in downtown Portland, Oregon, United States.
-Completed in 1933, it previously housed the United States District Court for the District of Oregon until the Mark O. Hatfield United States Courthouse opened in 1997.
-The Renaissance Revival courthouse currently is used by commercial tenants and formerly housed a U.S. Postal Service branch.
+The Gus J. Solomon United States Courthouse is a former federal courthouse located in downtown Portland, Oregon, United States.
+Completed in 1933, it housed the United States District Court for the District of Oregon until the Mark O. Hatfield United States Courthouse opened in 1997.
+It also housed a U.S. Postal Service branch until 1984 and again from 2004 to 2011.
+The Renaissance Revival courthouse currently is used by commercial tenants.
 In 1979, the building was added to the National Register of Historic Places as U.S. Courthouse.
+In 1989, it was renamed in honor of Gus J. Solomon, a judge who served the U.S. District Court for 37 years.
+In 2025, the federal government put the building up for sale and stated that it no longer had any federal tenants.
+In December 2025, it was sold to a real estate company named SKB.

 Construction

 The federal courthouse was designed by Portland architect Morris H. Whitehouse between 1929 and 1931, and built by Murch Construction.
 Construction on the seven-story structure began in 1932, with the laying of the cornerstone occurring in August.
 The $1.5 million steel-framed with reinforced concrete structure was finished in just over one year.
 Originally called the Federal Courthouse, it was completed in September 1933.
 The Solomon Courthouse contains eight courtrooms in its 117000 sqft of space.

 Architecturally, the Solomon Courthouse is Renaissance Revival on the exterior and Art Deco on the interior.
 On the exterior are Doric pilasters that adorn the symmetrical façade, along with classical triglyphs and metopes that alternate in the sandstone frieze.
 Cornices top the frieze with an egg-and-dart pattern, while a distinct Art Deco floral pattern surrounds the exterior.
 With an open courtyard in the middle, only the first floor covers the entire block.
 The building is topped with a flat roof that contains a parapet wall and with decorative gutters.

 Materials used on the courthouse include bronze as accents, a light colored gray sandstone on the exterior, marble on the interior along with plaster and oak.
 Marbles include Pink Kasota Fleuri, Red Nebo Golden Travis, and Brown Nebo Golden Travis used in the entryway.
 Other details include a bas-relief sculpture honoring Oregon casualties in World War I, a large marble eagle sculpture, and white-marble sculpture called Ventana al Pacifico (1989) created by Manuel Neri.

 Two courtrooms located on the sixth floor of the building demonstrate the architectural adornment of the courthouse's interior.
 These spaces use marble for trim and on the faces of the courtroom clocks, contain leather covered doors, oak cornices, and coffered ceilings.
 Additionally, these courtrooms contain almost full-length windows, oak shutters, Corinthian columns, and bronze lamps among other details.